Which Sugars Are Better For You?

-As we embark on our “get healthy” resolutions for the New Year, many of us will replace sugary foods and drinks with those sweetened with calorie-free sweeteners.
+Think replacing sugary foods and drinks with those sweetened with calorie-free sweeteners is the smart choice?
+You’re not alone.
 But what if the calorie-free sugars you’re consuming are actually sabotaging your diet and wellness plan more than they’re helping?

 While that Splenda you put in your instant-oatmeal may be calorie and carbohydrate free, it’s harder to digest than maple syrup, for example.
 Your blood sugar levels will rise, then fall, leaving you hungry well before lunch.
 You’ll crave more sugar (or artificial sugar) and go through this cycle of ups and downs all day long.
 By sticking to natural sugar alternatives, derived from natural, less-processed ingredients, however, you’ll reduce sweet cravings and give yourself a natural, lasting surge of energy.

 Bottom line: it’s more important to recognize the type of sugar you consume rather than calculate how much sugar a food or recipe has in it.
 So, here is the scoop on sugar and some recommendations for natural alternatives when you make your next batch of warm chocolate chip cookies or order your next latte at Starbucks!

 White Sugar – sucrose made by chemically processing sugar cane or beets.

 Brown Sugar – refined white sugar mixed with molasses.